kijanawoodard/Blog/src/Blog.Web/Content/posts/violating-srp-with-constructor-injection.markdown

+---
+title: Violating SRP with Constructor Injection
+published: October 11, 2013
+tags:
+---

-﻿In the previous post post, we explored how constructor injection can be abused to [violate isp][violating isp].
+In the previous post post, we explored how constructor injection can be abused to [violate isp][violating isp].
 At the end, I mentioned possible [SRP] violations as well.

 Let's look at the same class: